 - Letter of interest in your developer position.

-True, some are more specific than the others and will depend on your knowledge of your prospective employer.
+True, some are more specific than others and will depend on your knowledge of your prospective employer.
 But understand that you may need to try different subject lines to determine one that works for you.

 5) Proofread your email